apache/hudi/docs/_docs/1_3_use_cases.md

 A popular choice for this queue is Kafka and this model often results in __redundant storage of same data on DFS (for offline analysis on computed results) and Kafka (for dispersal)__

-Once again Hudi can efficiently solve this problem, by having the Spark Pipeline upsert output from each run into a Hudi dataset, which can then be incrementally tailed (just like a Kafka topic) for new data & written into the serving store.
+Once again Hudi can efficiently solve this problem, by having the Spark Pipeline upsert output from each run into a Hudi table, which can then be incrementally tailed (just like a Kafka topic) for new data & written into the serving store.